Getting Divorced and Having a Special Needs Child

 There may be a need to retain expert witnesses to address specific questions raised by the judge assigned to your case.

 Contact an Experienced Houston Family Law Attorney Today

 As you can see, the divorce process can get quite complicated when a special needs child is involved.
-This is why you should hire an experienced Houston domestic relations attorney to help you through this complex process.
-The lawyers at Conner & Lindamood, P.C. are here to help.
+This is why you should hire an experienced Houston domestic relations lawyer to help you through this complex process.
+The lawyers at Lindamood & Robinson, P.C. are here to help.